Does Taking Progesterone During Pregnancy Help Prevent a Miscarriage?

-Progesterone is a hormone associated with menstrual cycle and pregnancy.
-But the use of progesterone supplements during pregnancy to prevent miscarriage is highly debatable.
-The hormone progesterone is normally produced in the body and has the main function of thickening the uterus lining and preparing it for pregnancy.
+Progesterone is a hormone associated with the menstrual cycle and pregnancy.
+But, the use of progesterone supplements during pregnancy to prevent miscarriage is highly debatable.
+The hormone progesterone is usually produced in the body and has the primary function of thickening the uterus lining and preparing it for pregnancy.
 Miscarriage and low progesterone levels are inter-related.
 But there is no clarity regarding the relationship between progesterone levels and miscarriage.
 This article aims to shed light on this issue so that you will be able to decide if you should take progesterone supplements or not.

-As per research, taking progesterone supplements during pregnancy cannot prevent the occurrence of a miscarriage even in case of a threatened miscarriage.
-However, a research mentions that it is imperative to take progesterone supplements when the pregnancy results from some sort of assistive method such as In Vitro Fertilization (IVF).
+As per research, taking progesterone supplements during pregnancy cannot prevent the occurrence of a miscarriage, even in case of a threatened miscarriage.
+However, a research study mentions that it is imperative to take progesterone supplements when the pregnancy results from some sort of assistive method such as In Vitro Fertilisation (IVF).

-Is Low Progesterone in Pregnancy Associated with Miscarriage?
+Is Low Progesterone During Pregnancy Associated With Miscarriage?

-When the uterus is unable to support the growing foetus for some reason, the level of progesterone drops and it results in a miscarriage.
-Other theorists believe that even if the body is about to terminate a pregnancy due to reasons such as chromosomal irregularity in the foetus, it can lead to a low progesterone level and is a sign of the impending miscarriage.
+When the uterus is unable to support the growing foetus for some reason, the level of progesterone drops, and it results in a miscarriage.
+Other theorists believe that even if the body is about to terminate a pregnancy due to reasons such as chromosomal irregularity in the foetus, it can lead to a low progesterone level, and this is a sign of the impending miscarriage.
 In such a case, progesterone supplements are useless.

 Can Progesterone Prevent Miscarriage?